m-romanowski/e-commerce-poc/README.md

 ### Tech-stack

+#### Services

 It is true that the microservices architecture allows the use of an independent technology stack, but I decided to use a Spring Boot framework.
 There was information in the description of our problem about huge traffic.
 In the initial phase of implementation, I was thinking about use `Spring WebFlux` and prepare solution in a reactive paradigm.
 It turned out that `R2DBC` [doesn't support relationship](https://github.com/spring-projects/spring-data-r2dbc/issues/356), so I stayed with `Spring JPA`.
-It is true that I could manage entities manually by storing columns mapping to id, but in the end I stayed with the non-reactive solution keeping the field for optimization - better entity management or solution not based on RDBMS.
+It is true that I could manage entities manually by storing columns mapping to id (an example in `order` service), but in the end I stayed with the non-reactive solution keeping the field for optimization - better entity management or solution not based on RDBMS.

+#### Searching engine

+On the beginning of implementation I decided for `Apache Lucene` and integration via `Hibernate Search` library.
+For non-scalable solution it might be enough (indexes are stored locally).
+On production-ready environment might be better to use cluster solution to store indexes remotely.
+Applications might be scaled regardless of the number of instances. `Apache Solr` is enough for static searching I think (`Elasticsearch` and `Apache Solr` uses the same backend engine - `Apache Lucene`).
+In the final solution, we would have to consider whether we would be able to take advantage of the benefits of the schemaless `Elasticsearch` like data visualisation or some more complex grouping and aggregation.
+We need to keep in mind that `Hibernate Search` with `Elasticsearch` backend has some [limitations](https://docs.jboss.org/hibernate/search/5.6/reference/en-US/html/ch11.html#__anchor_xml_id_elasticsearch_limitations_xreflabel_elasticsearch_limitations_limitations) at the moment.

+#### Databases

 I decided to use PostgreSQL as RDBMS - I just have experience with this database, and it would be good for relationships purposes with `Hibernate`.

+#### Message bus

+Messages bus is built with `Kafka` and read models via `Event Sourcing` using `Kafka Streams`.
+I used `Kafka Connect` to write events to the `Kafka` topics from the `Transactional outbox` RDBMS' tables.